23Ruchil/Blog/_posts/2021-01-09-So-You-Want -To-Form-New-Habits?.markdown

  * Fear and self - doubt decrease the likelihood of habit formation whereas hope increases the same.

- * What matters while building new habits?

-  1. Mindset
-  2. Behaviour crafting
-  3. Self - Insight
-  4. Process
-  5. Context

- Last, but not the least, the entire framework for creating new habits:

- 1. **Clarify th e aspiration**

-    Be very specific while defining your habits.
-Don’t use vague statements such as I want to lose weight or score more marks.
-Have a strong bias towards action and make the aspiration very specific.

-    One example : I want to read and summarise 70+ books by the end of this year

- 2. **Explore Behaviour Options**

-    Explore what behaviours can you add/remove from your daily lifestyle to increase the likelihood of new habit formation.

- 3. **Match with specific behaviours**

-    Add specific actions before or after anchor habits.

-    Example : After having dinner, I will listen to one podcast.
-Just after waking up, I'll have green tea.

- 4. **Start Tiny**

-    Make the starting point so small so that it is extremely easy to execute.
-(Increasing the ability)

- 5. **Find a Good Prompt**

-    Use Forest or Flow app to focus and use the in - app prompts to start/end focus sessions.

- 6. **Celebrate Successes**

-    Have your own ways to celebrate success upon completing a desirable behaviours.
-Reward yourself in private or publicly.

- 7. **Troubleshoot, Iterate and Expand**

-    Experiment and iterate constantly what works/doesn’t work for you.
 2. **Atomic Habits by James Clear**

     1. Make the habit an obvious thing to do